BluSpring/discord.js-lavalink-musicbot/README.md

 To install the module, run `npm i -s discord.js-lavalink-musicbot`

 # Notice
-If you use Glitch, make sure you set the port to 3000 for both the application.yml and the configuration in the "lavalink" area, because Glitch only works on that port.
+~~If you use Glitch, make sure you set the port to 3000 for both the application.yml and the configuration in the "lavalink" area, because Glitch only works on that port.~~
+You are unable to use Glitch if you want to use this module, because Lavalink requires an insane amount of memory/RAM (approximately 500-600 MB) to run due to Java.
+Unfortunately, due to Glitch being limited to 512 MB of memory/RAM, this means you are unable to run Lavalink.

 # Setup example
 ```javascript